tcosta84/ansible-centos-django-stack/README.md

 ## Getting Started

+As you may have seen, this project comes with a sample Vagrantfile.
+This means you can use <a href="https://docs.vagrantup.com/v2/getting-started/index.html" target="_blank">Vagrant</a> and <a href="https://www.virtualbox.org/" target="_blank">VirtualBox</a> to quickly test this playbook on your local machine without having to sign up for a cloud hosting service.

 To get started, first you need to checkout this repository on your local machine:

     git clone git@github.com:tcosta84/ansible-centos-django-stack.git

-As you can see, this project comes with a sample Vagrantfile.
-This means you can use Vagrant and VirtualBox to quickly test this playbook on your local machine.

-Make sure you have both <a href="https://docs.vagrantup.com/v2/getting-started/index.html" target="_blank">Vagrant</a> and <a href="https://www.virtualbox.org/" target="_blank">VirtualBox</a> installed and run the following command:
+Also make sure you have both Vagrant and VirtualBox installed and run the following command:

-    vagrant up
+    cd ansible-centos-django-stack && vagrant up

 Wait a few minutes and go to http://192.168.33.10 and you will see a simple blog app up and running!